skot/ESP-Miner/readme.md

 ```
 Set following parameters under Example Configuration Options, these will define the stratum server you connect to:

-* Set IP version of example to be IPV4 or IPV6.
+* Set `Stratum Address` to the stratum pool domain name. example "solo.ckpool.org"

-* Set IPV4 Address in case your chose IP version IPV4 above.
+* Set `Stratum Port` to the stratum pool port. example "3333"

-* Set IPV6 Address in case your chose IP version IPV6 above.
+* Set `Stratum username` to the stratum pool username

-    Set Port number that represents remote port the example will connect to.
+* Set `Stratum password` to the stratum pool password

 Set following parameters under Example Connection Configuration Options: